×

 • To Provide and Personalize Our Services: We use your data to offer customized experiences and ensure our services align with your needs and preferences.

-• To Communicate with You: We may use your contact information to update you on news, announcements, offers, and other relevant information about our services.
+• To Communicate with You: We use your contact details to update you on news, offers, and other relevant information about our services.

 • To Improve Our Website and Services: We analyze data to enhance our website’s functionality and user experience.

-• To Comply with Legal Obligations: We may release your information to comply with legal and/or regulatory requests.
+• To Comply with Legal Obligations: We use your data to meet applicable legal and regulatory requirements.

 Disclosure of Personal Information

-• Authorized Third Parties: We do not share your information with third parties.
+• Authorized Third Parties: We may share your information with third parties that you or your authorized agents have specifically allowed.

-• Legal Entities: We may release your information to comply with legal and/or regulatory requests.
+• Legal Entities: We may release information to comply with legal obligations, enforce our policies, or protect our rights.

 Your Rights Under GDPR and CCPA